manicmaniac/tclenv/README.md

 When you execute a shim, tclenv determines which Tcl version to use by reading it from the following sources, in this order:

-1. The `tclenv_VERSION` environment variable, if specified.
+1. The `TCLENV_VERSION` environment variable, if specified.
 You can use the [`tclenv shell`](#tclenv-shell) command to set this environment variable in your current shell session.